omarimran2000/Elevator-Simulator/README.md

 In future project iterations, the scheduler will request an elevator from the elevator subsystem as it will contain multiple elevators to call from.
 This will be done using UDP as well.

+## Submitted Files
+* ElevatorSubsystem Package: has all the files containing the ElevatorSubSystem
+    * ArrivalSensor.java: represents the ArrivalSensor used to check if there is a request on the floor
+    * Door.java: represents the ElevatorDoor
+    * Elevator.java: represents a single Elevator
+    *